apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 source to remap the names locally where they are used, but keeping the richer name for the full build to thus avoid the conflicts.

-If the resulting name would collide with a Swift reserved word or would otherwise cause problems in the generated code, then the word `Message` is appended to the name.
+If the resulting name collides with a Swift reserved word or otherwise causes problems in the generated code, then the word `Message` is appended to the name.
-For example, a `message Int` in the proto file will cause the generator to emit a `struct IntMessage` to the generated Swift file.
+For example, a `message Int` in the proto file causes the generator to emit a `struct IntMessage` to the generated Swift file.

 ## Enum API